On the flexibility of 2D Euler steady states

-The cellular flow is an important steady state of 2D Euler equation in the flat torus.
-The long-time dynamics of 2D Euler near the cellular flow is an important open question and it is discussed in the work \cite{lin2004nonlinear,cao2026instability,zhao2024inviscid}.
-In this section, we discuss the global behavior of 2D Euler solutions at the level of steady states.
-We will discuss the flexibility and rigidity of steady states near the cellular flow. \begin{proposition} There exists a family of smooth steady states on $\mathbb T^2$ converging to the cellular flow in the smooth category such that the stream function $\psi_{\epsilon}$ is a Morse function and does not satisfy any semi-linear elliptic equation of the form $\Delta\psi_{\epsilon} = F(\psi_{\epsilon})$.
-Moreover, this steady state is neither odd in $x$ nor $y$ nor even symmetric with respect to any diagonals of $\mathbb T^2$. \end{proposition} For the sake of the notation, we denote $\psi_0:=\sin{x}\sin{y}$, which is the stream function for cellular flow.
-The Schr\"odinger operator corresponding to $\psi_0$ fails to be invertible from $H^2$ to $L^2$, hence, the above flexibility result can be seen as an extension of Theorem \ref{thm: main theorem}. \begin{proof} We first note that
+The cellular flow is an important steady state of the 2D Euler equation on the flat torus.
+The long-time dynamics of 2D Euler near the cellular flow is an important open question; this has been discussed in the works \cite{lin2004nonlinear,cao2026instability,zhao2024inviscid,brue2024enhanced}.
+In this section, we discuss the flexibility and rigidity of steady states near the cellular flow.
+One of the main purposes of this section is to show that the flexibility phenomenon of Theorem \ref{thm: main theorem} is not an artifact of the nondegeneracy assumption.
+The cellular flow